himanshusinha/EcommerceEshop/README.md

 EcommerceApp

 admin
 In these app admin can login and register admin can also forgot password,reset password and change password user comes to home screen after successful login where products are showing by categories user can add products in cart also implemented bottom tab and side navigation drawer in side navigation drawer admin profile pic and there email showing admin can update profile
-admin can add product edit products delete products admin can also view there products products stock and outof stock showing in chart admin can search products there are two types of payment mode cod and online payment for online payment stripe payment integration
+admin can add product edit products delete products admin can also view there products products stock and outof stock showing in chart admin can search products there are two types of payment mode cod and online payment for online payment stripe payment integration mongodb setup

 ![Simulator Screen Shot - iPhone 14 Pro Max - 2023-12-26 at 09 26 49](https://github.com/himanshusinha/EcommerceEshop/assets/3622434/c00933f3-1994-408e-bcc5-9022c0182e1e)
 ![Simulator Screen Shot - iPhone 14 Pro Max - 2023-12-26 at 09 26 46](https://github.com/himanshusinha/EcommerceEshop/assets/3622434/16a51d2b-bbf2-4434-8ebb-79d9b4aa4dc6)